 “For me, mindfulness is one of the best practices I took up that I do every day that made a definite change to my focus and wellbeing,” said Johanna.

 “Every morning on my walk to work I ‘check in’ with my body.
 I put some relaxing music on (preferably without lyrics) and as I’m walking I take notice of my breath.
 How could is the air today?
 What smells are around me when I breathe in?
 What does the morning light look like today?
 What sounds can I hear?
 And then on to my own body – how does my body feel today as I’m walking.
 Do I feel tired, weak, strong?
 Any muscular aches?
 By the time I get to work I am completely present in my body and my space.”

 Workspace: a healthy, vibrant business community

-Both Yogaia and Ten Health and Fitness play an active part within the Workspace business community and that healthy interaction is another important aspect of giving New and Growing Companies the freedom and flexibility to grow and collaborate.
+Both Yogaia and Ten Health and Fitness play an active part within the Workspace business community and that healthy interaction is another important aspect of giving businesses the freedom and flexibility to grow and collaborate.